blakeshall/build_a_better_lex/_posts/2018-12-19-whats-wrong-with-lexingtons-roads.md

 was rolling into the crosswalk to turn while looking the other way.

-### Don't jump to blame the pedestrian
+<h4 class="post-sub-header p-2">Don't jump to blame the pedestrian</h4>

 Any one of these issues can be brushed aside with a simple "Follow traffic laws".
 Pedestrians should cross at crosswalks, regardless of how inconvenient or incredibly out of the way they are.
 Drivers should yield to pedestrians, even in slip lanes, and drivers should always look both ways before turning out onto the street.
-The problem is that is trying to bend people to follow the environment rather than have the environment built around how people behave.
+The problem with those simple responses is that they try to bend people to follow the environment rather than have the environment built around how people behave.
 People will want to cross the road more frequently than every 1000ft.
-Drivers will continue to follow the flow of traffic even if a pedestrian is waiting to cross.
-Drivers will pay more attention to big metal boxes coming towards them than the one or two people slowly coming the other way.
+Drivers will continue to follow the flow of traffic even if a pedestrian is waiting to cross and drivers will pay more attention to big metal boxes coming towards them than the one or two people slowly coming the other way.

 So next time you see in the news that a pedestrian was hit by a car, before writing it off with a "They should have been in a crosswalk", take a moment and